Neck Pain & Tension Headache Relief in St Albans

 How many sessions will I need for neck pain?

 Many clients with chronic neck tension feel a significant difference after one session.
 For tension headaches and longer-standing neck pain patterns, a short series of two to four sessions usually addresses the root pattern.
-We'll give you a realistic estimate during your consultation based on what we find.
+We will give you a realistic estimate during your consultation based on what we find.

 Does cupping help with shoulder pain too?